nine03/nine03/README.md

 <p>
   👋 Hi there!
 I'm a <b>backend developer </b> in South Korea using the Spring Framework based on Java. 🚀</br>
-  I have experience two backend development. </br>
+  I have experience one frontend development and two backend development. </br>
   At present, I have been interested in creating Spring Boot APIs with Java and a  web screen with React.</br>
   Sometimes I like to communicate with people. </br></br>
   I enjoy fixing errors. ❌</br>